m-daniela/chat-app/Notes/work.md

 - as online communication gained more popularity, using instant messaging applications has become a standard in our quotidian lives
 - therefore, the need for assurance that there is no third party spying on our conversations, either the government, the service provider or a person with malicious intent, grew even more, especially in states where free speech is threatened
-- end-to-end encryption is used to protect the privacy of the messages sent between two or more participants, as they are in transit or at rest, with the intendend recipients being the only ones that can decrypt and read the messages
+- end-to-end encryption is used to protect the privacy of the messages sent between two or more participants, in transit or at rest, with the intendend recipients being the only ones that can decrypt and read the messages
 - thus, the third parties interested in intercepting the information sent are unable to see the actual plaintext
-- messaging apps using end-to-end encryption have been around since 2012, with iPhone's native messaging app iMessage[1] and then Signal[4], previously known as TextSecure and RedPhone, developed in 2013
+- messaging apps using end-to-end encryption have been around since 2012, starting with iPhone's native messaging app iMessage[1] and then Signal[4], previously known as TextSecure and then RedPhone, developed in 2013
-- but this practice was popularized by WhatsApp in 2016[2], after they announced that the users' messages will have the end-to-end encryption enabled by default for all of their chats from now on, and Facebook's testing of secret chats in the application, in the same year[3]
+- but this practice became more popular starting from 2016, after Whatsapp announced that the users' messages will now be end-to-end encrypted by default for all of their chats, and with Facebook's testing of secret chats in the messaging application, in the same year[3]
 - both are using the Signal protocol in the background, which came with a few novelties in the field, such as the Double Ratchet Algorithm[5]
-- various other apps became more popular in the past years after they received endorsement from different public figures (Snowden, Elon[9] - Signal, Telegram - ??), or are used in a more restricted area (Line - mostly Asian user base)
+- various other apps became more popular in the past years after they received endorsement from different public figures (Snowden, Elon[9] - Signal, Telegram - ??), or are used in certain crountries (Line - mostly Asian user base)
 - some of these are implementing their own encryption schemes and protocols, but they are mostly relying on Elliptic Curve cryptography, especially the Curve25519 variant of the Diffie-Hellman key exchange and SHA 256 for hashing ++
 - a more in depth analysis of the protocols used by some popular applications will be discussed in [Section 3](#3-existing-technologies), as well as their security issues or proposed improvements
 - the main cryptographic concepts on which these are based will be briefly presented in [Section 2](#2-basic-concepts), details added accordingly for each protocol extending them